Sébastien Canonne

-Sébastien Canonne, M.O.F. (born 1968) is a French master pastry chef and co-founder of the French Pastry School in Chicago.
-In 2004, he earned the elite title of Meilleur Ouvrier de France, and in 2015 was named a Knight by the French government in the National Order of the Legion of Honour.
+Sébastien Canonne MOF (born 1968) is a French pastry chef and co-founder of the French Pastry School in Chicago, the Butter Book online platform, and EQUII.
+In 2004, he earned the title of Meilleur Ouvrier de France.
+In 2012, he was named a knight by the French government in the Order of Academic Palms, and in 2015, in the National Order of the Legion of Honour.

 Early life and education

 Canonne was born and raised in Normandy, France.
 His training began at the Culinary School of Rouen in Normandy when he was 15.
 He had a culinary apprenticeship at the School of Hospitality and Hotel Management in Rouen, Normandy, followed by a pastry apprenticeship under chef Gaston Lenôtre.

 Career

-Restaurants and hotels

 Canonne has worked at a variety of fine-dining restaurants and luxury hotels, including three-star Michelin restaurants; the Pré Catelan in Paris and the Côte Saint Jacques in Burgundy, France; the Beau-Rivage Palace in Geneva; the Euler Palace Hotel in Basel, Switzerland; and the Palais de l'Elysée in Paris for French president François Mitterrand.
 He moved to the United States in 1991, becoming the executive pastry chef at the Ritz-Carlton Hotel in Chicago.

 In 2004, Canonne earned the title of Meilleur Ouvrier de France, the highest distinction for an artisan in France.
 The title is determined through a contest held once every three to four years.
 He was the first pastry chef living in the United States to be awarded the honor.
-In 2015, Canonne was knighted in the Order of the Legion of Honour, recognizing outstanding merit and contributions to French culture.